 Some tips from this book that will inspire you to read:

-- Balance your study and friendship.
+- Balance your studies and friendship.

 - Make long time goals and always attend guest lectures in college.